ammarhakim/gkyl-doc/source/gkyl/trouble.rst

 Troubleshooting
 ++++++++++++++

-In building or running the code you may encounter some natural difficulties with pushing the code into new places, or using it in new machines.
+As you build or run Gkeyll you may encounter some difficulties.
+This is natural when pushing the code in new directions, or using it in new machines.
 In such cases you may find it helpful to consider some of the following suggestions and lessons from past experiences.